fabricerosay/AlphaGPU/README.md

 # AlphaGPU
 Alphazero on GPU thanks to CUDA.jl

 This is another implementation of alphazero algorithm, where almost everything happens on the gpu like in https://arxiv.org/abs/2104.03113.
-The core algorithm is Alphazero modified as explained in https://arxiv.org/abs/2007.12509 The implementation works for Gobang( any size up to 13x13, tested up to 9x9), 4 in a row, reversi 6x6 and Hex any size up to 13x13.
+The core algorithm is Alphazero modified as explained in https://arxiv.org/abs/2007.12509 The implementation works for Gobang( any size up to 13x13, tested up to 9x9), 4 in a row, reversi 6x6, reversi 8x8 and Hex any size up to 13x13 (tested up to 9x9).

 It's more an exercice to learn programming CUDA in julia than a serious implementation of alphazero.